Free Math Online Games

 Before you realize, you’ll be fantastic at recognizing fractions!

 Knowing which fraction is the larger one is an important skill – not least of all when it comes to making sure you get a bigger piece of cake!
 1/5 of a cake is smaller than ¼ so make sure you can recognize the difference between two fractions with a helping hand from these online exercises.

 In Comparison Shootout/span>, you take to the soccer field, with your answer of whether one fraction is smaller or larger than another determines whether or not you beat the goalkeeper!
 In Balloon Pop, you must pop balloons with fractions shown on them in ascending order from smallest to largest.

 In Ariel Fractions, the Little Mermaid needs your help to recognize which is the largest fraction, while in Fractions Gallery, you must hang pictures showing fractions on the wall in order from lowest to highest.

-Each drill will test your ability to recognise the different sizes of fractions – and each activity is a great way for kids and teachers to introduce fractions in a fun way.
+Each drill will test your ability to recognize the different sizes of fractions – and each activity is a great way for kids and teachers to introduce fractions in a fun way.